Skip to main content

 • Year of Birth

-After providing these pieces of information, you can check your status online.
+After providing this information, you can check your status online.

-Although visa lottery applicants may receive an email from the U.S. government as a reminder to check their entrant status, it is essential to know that they will NEVER send a letter or an email giving information that they were a successful DV entrant.
+Although visa lottery applicants may receive an email from the U.S. government as a reminder to check their entrant status, it is essential to know that they will NEVER send a letter or email confirming that they were a successful DV entrant.

 The DOS Kentucky Consular Center does NOT email or mail notifications to DV lottery winners.
 No other private companies or organizations are authorized to notify DV program applicants of their winning entries.
 You can only learn about your status through the DV Entrant Status website.